mogest/blueis/README.md

 On memory-constrained systems, you might want a store with the simplicity of redis, but without keeping the whole store loaded in memory.  blueis stores data in a sqlite3 database.
 This makes it much, much slower than redis.

+Note that blocking commands (BLPOP, BRPOP) do not guarantee delivery in the order they were called, unlike Redis.

 blueis is wildly incomplete, still in development.

 ## Building it